AgenaRisk/api-example-app/README.md

 ## License Activation
 See [API Readme](https://github.com/AgenaRisk/api/blob/master/README.md) for activation instructions.

-To see a list of available activation commands, use:
+To see a list of available activation commands, use (Linux shell or Windows Powershell):
 ~~~~
 mvn exec:java@activate '-Dexec.args="-h"'
 ~~~~